Welcome to today's edition of the Rush 24-7 podcast.

 Do we want to become Europe?

-Everything Paul Krugman and Thomas Lupe Friedman, New York Times, everything they hold dear, is failing right before their very eyes, and our very eyes, but they can't allow that because that's Obama.
+Everything Paul Krugman and Thomas Lupe Friedman, New York Times, everything they hold dear is failing right before their very eyes in our very eyes.

 So Europe has to be propped up by the IMF.

-Europe has to be propped up by Germany, Europe has to be propped up by us somehow.
+Europe has to be propped up by us somehow.

 Europe has to be propped up by Obama at least through the next election.

-Everything has to be propped up artificially, anything in order to protect Obama's re-election bid, pure and simple.
+Everything has to be propped up artificially, anything in order to protect Obama's reelection bid, pure and simple.

-I mentioned this, George Will has called Newt a Marxist.
+George Will, I mentioned this, George Will has called Newt a Marxist.

 Fine, he can do what he wants, but I don't recall him ever calling Obama a Marxist.

-It was Herman Cain before Newt.
+It was Herman Kaine before Newt.

 It was Rick Perry when he came out strong.

-Uh this effort's been directed at Michelle Bachman, and it is essentially an attack on conservatives.
+This effort's been directed at Michelle Bachman, and it is essentially an attack on conservatives.

 It is conservatives that nobody in the establishment inside the beltway appears to want.